agent47dipanshu/CSS/README.md

 # CSS
-All applied css are in the fles.....   ;-)
+All applied css are available in the fles in style tag.....   ;-)